Harding-Lab/enigma-ataxia/README.md

 # ENIGMA-Ataxia working group
 Code and pipelines related to: \
-**Brain Structure and Disease Staging in Friedreich Ataxia: MRI Volumetrics from the ENIGMA-Ataxia Consortium**
+**Brain Structure and Degeneration Staging in Friedreich Ataxia: MRI Volumetrics from the ENIGMA-Ataxia Consortium (doi: 10.1002/ana.26200)**

 # Enigma-Ataxia VBM data processing protocols